-The Authority reviewed and confirmed the centre's communication process to ensure that all patients with a definitive diagnosis of breast cancer that are discussed at MDT meetings are contacted.
-The patient discussion group confirmed these patients' GPs were aware of their diagnosis, and the healthcare record review confirmed the necessary information had been issued to GPs.
-At the time of the review, the Authority found that the service had the MDT meeting and the necessary processes in place. $^\$$
+The Authority reviewed and confirmed the SBD service's communication process to ensure all patients with a definitive diagnosis of breast cancer and / or discussed at the MDT meeting are contacted.
+The patient discussion group confirmed that their GPs were aware of their diagnoses and the review of patients' healthcare records confirmed that this information was being provided to GPs.

+At the time of the Review, the Authority found that the service had the MDT meeting and process in place.